-It is anticipated, that the Skyliner will be extended further in the future connecting more resorts, plus the Animal Kingdom & Disney Springs.
+It is anticipated that the Skyliner will be extended further, connecting more resorts, plus possibly Animal Kingdom and Disney Springs.

-Caribbean Beach will act as the Hub of the Skyliner System.
-There are 2 main lines to the system.
+Caribbean Beach acts as the Hub of the Skyliner System.
+There are two main lines to the system.
 Guests can travel direct from Hollywood Studios to Art of Animation/Pop Century via Caribbean Beach.
 The Epcot/Riviera Resort line terminates at Caribbean Beach, where all guests must transfer.

-Gondolas fit up to 10 people on 2 benches.
+Gondolas fit up to 10 people on two benches.
 Standing during your journey is strictly forbidden.
-There are disabled accessible Gondolas which fit a maximum of 6 guests.
+There are disabled-accessible Gondolas that fit a maximum of 6 guests.

-Surprisingly there is no air conditioning on gondolas.
-Instead they will feature reflective panels to avoid direct sunlight and cross-ventilation windows that allow for air flow.
+Surprisingly there is no air conditioning on the gondolas.
+Instead, they feature reflective panels to avoid direct sunlight and cross-ventilation windows allowing airflow.

-The Skyliner has capacity for 4500 guests per hour, and gondolas have a cruising speed of 11 mph.
-In addition, due to the directness of the service there are some pretty impressive journey times:
+The Skyliner has a capacity for 4500 guests per hour, and gondolas have a cruising speed of 11 mph.
+In addition, due to the directness of the service, there are some pretty impressive journey times:

 - Disney’s Caribbean Beach Resort to Disney’s Hollywood Studios: 5-6 minutes